-The Purpose of Juvenile Court
+The Purpose of the Juvenile System

 - To provide care, protection, and wholesome mental and physical development of children coming within the provisions of the law;

-- To conserve and strengthen the child's family ties and separate a child only when necessary for his welfare or in the interest of public safety.
+- To conserve and strengthen the child's family ties and separate a child only when necessary for his welfare or in the interest of public safety;

 Read the Law: MD Code Crts. & Jud.
 Proc. §3-8A-02

-How do you get into the system?
+How does a child get into the system?

-You will enter the system in any of the following ways.
+A child can enter the system in any of the following ways.

 What steps should you take if you are caught doing something illegal?